hashicorp/terraform/docs/resource-instance-change-lifecycle.md

     In this case, the provider should return the value from the remote system, thereby discarding the value from the **Previous Run State**.
-When a provider does this, Terraform _may_ report it to the user as a change made outside of Terraform, if Terraform Core determined that the detected change was a possible cause of another planned action for a downstream resource instance.
+When a provider does this, mnptu _may_ report it to the user as a change made outside of mnptu, if mnptu Core determined that the detected change was a possible cause of another planned action for a downstream resource instance.